Samsung Solve for Tomorrow

 The Problem

 Earth has lost half its topsoil in the last 150 years.
-In my hometown of Pleasanton, erosion has caused entire backyards to collapse into creeks.
-Current detection methods require manually sampling soil over years, which is slow, expensive, and limited to accessible areas.
-We wanted to build something that could survey large areas quickly and flag problem zones before they caused damage.
+In Pleasanton, where I grew up, erosion has caused entire backyards to collapse into creeks.
+Current detection relies on manually sampling soil over years, which limits coverage to accessible areas and catches problems late.
+We wanted to build something that could survey large areas quickly and flag erosion before it caused damage.

 Aerial Detection

-The first stage uses a DJI Phantom 2 running DroneLink.
-The drone captures geo-tagged aerial imagery during automated survey flights, and these images are fed into a Bayesian CNN we trained.
-The model outputs erosion probabilities rather than binary yes/no classifications, and ambiguous regions get flagged for ground verification instead of forcing a decision on low-confidence predictions.
+The first stage uses a DJI Phantom 2 running DroneLink for automated survey flights.
+The drone captures aerial imagery with GPS coordinates, and those images go into a Bayesian CNN.
+The model outputs erosion probabilities rather than binary classifications; ambiguous regions get flagged for ground verification instead of forcing a decision on low confidence predictions.

 Ground Verification